ankitnewjobs/Azure-Practices-Examples/Example: 03/Subscriptions and RBAC.md

 # Lab scenario

-- To simplify the management of Azure resources in your organization, you have been tasked with implementing the following functionality
+- To simplify the management of Azure resources in your organization, you have been tasked with implementing the following functionality.

 - Creating a management group that includes all your Azure subscriptions.